crocs-muni/bitcoin-keys-analysis/README.md

     **Note**: later you might need to adjust values in `[RAM_USAGE]` section, but for now, you do not need to care about it.

+4. Create directories for gathered data and logs.

+     1. If you *did not* change any values in the config file except of `project_dir` inside of `[PATHS]` section, run the following commands in the project directory:

+        `mkdir gathered-data`

+        `mkdir logs`

+     2. If you *did* change paths to gathered data and log directories in the config file, you should ensure that this paths are valid (specified directories must exist).

-4. Do the instructions from [block_internet.md](other/block_internet.md) to be able to block Bitcoin Core's access to the internet, when you need to.
+5. Do the instructions from [block_internet.md](other/block_internet.md) to be able to block Bitcoin Core's access to the internet, when you need to.

-5. Enable RPC server in bitcoin.conf:
+6. Enable RPC server in bitcoin.conf:

    `cd ~`